FACTBOX-US Gulf offshore energy watches Nate after Lee

 which brought flooding to parts of New Orleans and surrounding areas.

-and 8 percent of domestic natural gas output, according to the U.S. Energy
+production and 8 percent of domestic natural gas output, according to the

 ----------------------------------------------------------------